nextcloud/documentation/developer_manual/app_development/info.rst

     * can occur more than once with different categories website
     * optional
-    * must contain an URL to the project's homepage
+    * must contain a URL to the project's homepage
     * will be rendered on the app detail page discussion
     * optional
-    * must contain an URL to the project's discussion page/forum
+    * must contain a URL to the project's discussion page/forum
     * will be rendered on the app detail page as the "ask question or discuss" button
     * if absent, it will default to our forum at https://help.nextcloud.com/ and create a new category in the apps category bugs
     * required
-    * must contain an URL to the project's bug tracker
+    * must contain a URL to the project's bug tracker
     * will be rendered on the app detail page repository
     * optional
-    * must contain an URL to the project's repository
+    * must contain a URL to the project's repository
     * can contain a **type** attribute, **git**, **mercurial**, **subversion** and **bzr** are allowed values, defaults to **git**
     * currently not used
 screenshot